Julie-Fabre/bombcell/README.md

 <img align="left" src="https://github.com/Julie-Fabre/bombcell/blob/master/images/bombcell_logo_crop_small_flame.png" width=50% height=50%>

 Bombcell is a powerful toolbox designed to evaluate the quality of recorded units and extract essential electrophysiological properties.
-It is specifically tailored for units recorded with Neuropixel probes (3A, 1.0, and 2.0) using SpikeGLX or OpenEphys and spike-sorted with Kilosort.
+It is specifically tailored for units recorded with Neuropixels probes (3A, 1.0, and 2.0) using SpikeGLX or OpenEphys and spike-sorted with Kilosort.

 ### 📔 Bombcell wiki